 Given no more TDM measures and points are available for these Development Projects, excluding the Parking Supply measure, the TDM Program Standards require these projects to include all measures and points, up to a 80% of the total number of points available, applicable for the land use category in the Development Project's TDM Plan.
+When using the TDM Tool, this percent reduction of the total number of points to achieve is automatically calculated.
+When using the TDM Tool, this percent reduction of the total number of points to achieve is automatically calculated.
 The rationale for setting the 80% requirement for these Development Projects is described in Chapter 4 of the TDM Technical Justification Document.

-The exact number will vary and will need to be determined by the Planning Department if a Development Project approaches this number of Accessory Parking spaces.
-Given some of the TDM measures are based upon location or the size or type of the land use associated with the Development Project, an approximate number is given in the TDM Program Standards, instead of an exact number.

-Chapter 3 of the TDM Technical Justification Document describes the methodology for identifying the total number of available points for each land use category, as every TDM measure is not applicable to every land use.
+- 5 The exact number will vary and will need to be determined by the Planning Department if a Development Project approaches this number of Accessory Parking spaces.
+Given some of the TDM measures are based upon location or the size or type of the land use associated with the Development Project, an approximate number is given in the TDM Program Standards, instead of an exact number. - 6 Chapter 3 of the TDM Technical Justification Document describes the methodology for identifying the total number of available points for each land use category, as every TDM measure is not applicable to every land use.
 In addition, this number of Accessory Parking spaces assumes the Shuttle Bus Service measure is not available.